Legendre polynomials: Expanding an inverse distance potential

 They also appear when solving the Schrödinger equation in three dimensions for a central force.

-Legendre polynomials in multipole expansions
+In multipole expansions

 Legendre polynomials are also useful in expanding functions of the form (this is the same as before, written a little differently):

 which arise naturally in multipole expansions.
 The left-hand side of the equation is the generating function for the Legendre polynomials.